arnavbalaji/lifelong-dynamics/README.md

 You are very welcome to contribute to this project.
 Feel free to open an issue or pull request if you have any suggestions or bug reports, but please review our [guidelines](CONTRIBUTING.md) first.
 Our goal is to build a codebase that can easily be extended to new environments and tasks, and we would love to hear about your experience!

 ----

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
-Note that the repository relies on third-party code, which is subject to their respective licenses.